 Reclining Buddha statues are not actually depicting a Buddhist mudra.
 This is in contrast with standing, walking or seated Buddha statues that are always using a mudra.
 Instead, the reclining Buddha is seen lying on his right side.
 Additionally, the reclining Buddha statue uses its right hand to support his head.
 As a result, the flat right hand is placed under the head on a pillow or his hand is propped up on his elbow supporting the head.

 The Origin of the Reclining Buddha Statue

-The state of paranirvana is what happens to an enlightened being at the end of their earthly life.
-Additionally, the Buddha had achieved supreme enlightenment during that lifetime.
-As a result, the Buddha has ended the cycle of rebirth and they are in the last few moments of their final life.
-Therefore, they will never return to the cycle of samsara and they are entering Nirvana.
+Paranirvana occurs to an enlightened being at the end of their earthly life – if they achieved supreme enlightenment during that lifetime.
+As a result, the resting Buddha has ended the cycle of rebirth and is being released from the cycle of samsara.

 Standing Buddha Statue Meaning

-The description of the posture is quite simple, because the Buddha is either standing or walking.
+The identification of these Buddha poses is quite simple, because the Buddha is either standing or walking.
 The most popular of these standing Buddha statues is known as – Sukothai – and they originated in 13th century Thailand.

-The Buddha hand gestures that the standing Buddha statue is displaying reveal the Buddha statue meaning.
-The most common hand mudras used by standing Buddhas are the Varada “gift giving” and Abhaya “protection” mudras.
+The Buddha hand gestures reveal the standing Buddha statue meaning.
+The most common Buddha poses used by a standing Buddha statue are the Varada “gift giving” and Abhaya “protection” mudras.